pleets/laravel-blog/README.md

 ## 1.3.2 Creating sample data

 For non-production environments maybe you would like to get some sample data prepared for you.
-Let's execute the following seeders.
+To do that, Let's execute the following seeders.

 Example tags: